 Case in point: Claire Foy's recent evolution from a blond bob to a jet-black pixie cut.
 Despite how well Foy pulls off the bold style, The Crown star recently revealed that she's since discovered the one major difference between being a blonde and a brunette.

-Admittedly, Foy couldn't manage the high-maintenance routine of the color (it can be brutal), so she's back to a deeper brunette hue and shaggy cut.
+Admittedly, Foy couldn't manage the high-maintenance routine of the colour (it can be brutal), so she's back to a deeper brunette hue and shaggy cut.
 But the dramatic change isn't entirely due to preference.
-Instead, Foy is preparing to play Janet Armstrong, Neil's wife, in the upcoming film First Man, and later on she will play Lisbeth Salander for the sequel of The Girl With the Dragon Tattoo.
+Instead, Foy is preparing to play Janet Armstrong, Louis' wife, in the upcoming film First Man, and later on for the sequel of The Girl With the Dragon Tattoo.